Children’s Hope India Board

 Sunil is also a member of the Save the Children Board of Trustees and serves as the Chair of the Board Development Committee and is a member of the Executive and Communications & Branding Committees.
 Sunil received his bachelor’s degree from Harvard College in 1985 and an MBA from the Wharton School of the University of Pennsylvania in 1987.
 Sunil is married and has two sons.

 Sarat graduated magna cum laude from Lehigh University in 1992 where he was a Martindale Scholar, earning a Bachelor of Science in Business and Economics.
 After working at Coopers & Lybrand as a certified public accountant, Sarat attended Harvard Business School where he earned a Masters in Business Administration.
 Sarat worked for JP Morgan in the Mergers & Acquisition/Corporate Finance area focusing on domestic and cross-border transactions until joining DCLA® in 1999.
 Sarat serves on Lehigh University’s Board of Trustees, is the President of the Martindale Society and is Chair of the University’s Endowment Investment Committee.
 He was also President of the Lehigh University Alumni Association.
-Sarat serves on the Children’s Hope Advisory Board, a New York-based non-profit organization that provides assistance to numerous children’s programs in India and the United States.
+Sarat serves on the Children’s Hope Advisory Board, a New York-based non-profit organization that provides assistance to numerous children’s initiatives in India and the United States.
 He holds the Chartered Financial Analyst® designation, is a Chartered Investment Counselor and a member of the New York Society of Security Analysts.
 Sarat is also a member of the Young Presidents’ Organization (YPO).
 He appears regularly on CNBC as an on-air contributor providing market commentary and equity analysis.
 He became a partner of the firm in 2001, a Managing Director in 2013 and a Managing Partner in 2016.

 Haresh Tharani is the Principal and Chairman of Tharanco Group, the parent company for various innovative fashion and textile related companies across the world.
 Mr. Tharani has also expanded into private holdings with brand building, real estate and private equity.
 Tharanco Group, formerly The Resource Club Ltd, was launched in 1988 by Mr. Tharani continues to evolve and grow the company’s portfolio reaching a variety of industries.
 In addition to Mr. Tharani’s dedication and support to CHI, Mr. Tharani is also a board member of the KIDS Fashion Delivers organization and The Father’s Day/Mother’s Day Council.